Trawsfynydd nuclear power station

-Trawsfynydd nuclear power station (Atomfa Trawsfynydd) is a decommissioned Magnox nuclear power station situated in Snowdonia National Park in Gwynedd, Wales.
-The plant, which became operational in 1965, was the only nuclear power station in the UK to be built inland, with cooling water that was taken from the man-made Llyn Trawsfynydd reservoir which also supplies the hydro-electric Maentwrog power station.
+Trawsfynydd nuclear power station (Atomfa Trawsfynydd) is a former Magnox nuclear power station situated in Snowdonia National Park in Gwynedd, Wales.
+The plant, which became operational in 1965, was the only nuclear power station in the UK to be built inland, with cooling water that was taken from the artificial Llyn Trawsfynydd reservoir which also supplies the hydro-electric Maentwrog power station.
 It was closed in 1991.
-Its planned decommissioning by Magnox Ltd was expected to take almost 100 years, but in 2021 the Welsh government arranged for the power station to be redeveloped using small-scale reactors.
+Its ongoing decommissioning by Nuclear Restoration Services was expected to take almost 100 years, but in 2021 the Welsh government arranged for the power station to be redeveloped using small-scale reactors.

 History

 The power station, which takes its name from the nearby village of Trawsfynydd, was designed by Basil Spence.
 The construction, which was undertaken by a consortium involving Crompton Parkinson, International Combustion, Fairey Engineering and Richardsons Westgarth, and known as the Atomic Power Constructions (APC), began in July 1959, and both of the reactors were in operation by March 1965, with the station opening fully in October 1968, at a cost of £103 million.
-It had two Magnox reactors producing 470 megawatts (MW) in total.
+It had two Magnox reactors producing 470 megawatts (MW) in total from four turbines, each rated at 145MWe.
 The reactors were supplied by APC and the turbines by Richardsons Westgarth.
 The civil engineering work was undertaken by Holland, Hannen & Cubitts and Trollope & Colls.
 The architectural consultant for the buildings was Sir Basil Spence and the landscape architect was Sylvia Crowe.
 The setting for the power station which Crowe developed is designated Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

+Four Paxman 12YLC diesel engines, each driving a 1.2MW Crompton Parkinson alternator were installed for emergency standby duties.

 Nuclear flasks were transported to Trawsfynydd on a section of the former Bala to Blaenau Ffestiniog railway that had been closed in January 1961.
 A single track was restored northwards with an entirely new line through the centre of Blaenau Ffestiniog that connected to the Conwy Valley branch.
 In 1963-64, a "Goliath" gantry crane was installed over sidings about 1/2 mi east of the power station.
 Beginning on 20 April 1964, nuclear flasks could be transported by rail between destinations such as Sellafield in Cumbria.
 The last train to carry nuclear material from Trawsfynydd left on 22 April 1997 hauled by EWS Loco 37426.
 The line was subsequently mothballed.
 In 2016, enthusiasts, who want to create a heritage railway, began clearing vegetation along the route but have since been halted and are negotiating a new licence to clear.

 Decommissioning

 Trawsfynydd was shut down in 1991.
-The Nuclear Decommissioning Authority subsidiary Magnox Ltd is decommissioning the site.
+The Nuclear Decommissioning Authority subsidiary Nuclear Restoration Services, formerly Magnox Ltd, is decommissioning the site.

 The work is expected to last decades.